repository-preservation/lcmap-mastodon/README.rst

    export ARD_PATH=/data/\{tm,etm,oli_tirs\}/ARD_Tile/*/CU/

-${ARD_HOST} is your hostname or IP address for the deployed lcmap-mastodon instance
+${ARD_HOST}      - is the host or IP address for the deployed lcmap-mastodon instance

-${NEMO_HOST} is the url to the deployed `lcmap-nemo <https://github.com/USGS-EROS/lcmap-nemo>`_ instance
+${NEMO_HOST}     - is the url to the deployed `lcmap-nemo <https://github.com/USGS-EROS/lcmap-nemo>`_ instance

-${CHIPMUNK_HOST} is the url to the deployed `lcmap-chipmunk <https://github.com/USGS-EROS/lcmap-chipmunk>`_ instance
+${CHIPMUNK_HOST} - is the url to the deployed `lcmap-chipmunk <https://github.com/USGS-EROS/lcmap-chipmunk>`_ instance

-${DATA_TYPE} tells the lcmap-mastodon instance what kind of data it is working with.
+${DATA_TYPE} - tells the lcmap-mastodon instance what kind of data it is working with.
-Valid values include "ard" and "aux".
+Valid values are "ard" and "aux".

-${PARTITION_LEVEL} determines the level of parallelization applied to the ingest process
+${PARTITION_LEVEL} - determines the level of parallelization applied to the ingest process.
+For instance, setting this to 10 results in 10 simultaneous data ingest requests.

-${AUX_HOST} needs to be defined if ${DATA_TYPE} is defined as "aux".
-It is the hostname or ip address where auxiliary data is provided.
+${AUX_HOST} - needs to be defined if ${DATA_TYPE} is defined as "aux".
+It is the host or ip address where auxiliary data is provided.

 Optionally, you can define the following:

-${INVENTORY_TIMEOUT} defines, in milliseconds, the HTTP request timeout for inventory queries against lcmap-nemo Defaults to 120000 (2 minutes).
+${INVENTORY_TIMEOUT} - defines, in milliseconds, the HTTP request timeout for inventory queries against lcmap-nemo Defaults to 120000 (2 minutes).

-${INGEST_TIMEOUT} defines, in milliseconds, the HTTP request timeout for ingest requests against lcmap-chipmunk.
+${INGEST_TIMEOUT} - defines, in milliseconds, the HTTP request timeout for ingest requests against lcmap-chipmunk.
 Defaults to 120000 (2 minutes).

 User Interface